surajchavan19/DICEROLL/README.md

 # Dice-Roll

 This game is built using HTML, CSS and JavaScript.
+The player with the highest roll on dice wins.

 ## Refresh the page to roll the dice.